flybywiresim/docs/docs/dev-corner/dev-guide/contribute.md

 ## References Material (real life aircraft)

 Creating a high-fidelity aircraft is a serious task that requires focus and dedication.
-But more importantly, it's a striving for accuracy and realism.
+But more importantly, it's striving for accuracy and realism.
 Therefore, any change that affects the appearance or behavior of a plane needs to reference real documentation.

 The maintainer team has the role of deciding if references are suitable for a change.
 It is understandable that new developers do not have access to in-depth resource material.